Screenshot 2020-10-25 at 18.38.59.png

 Party at the Palace, part of The Queens Golden Jubilee in 2002, was the first public concert on the lawn at Buckingham Palace.
 Michael was Musical Director, arranging for and conducting a roster of known and new performers.
 Brian May rocked on the rooftop and an all-star line-up played hits spanning the length of the Queen’s reign.

 In the mid-nineties Michael was diagnosed with MS. The progressive disease compelled him to work ever faster and to dedicate more time to projects he most connected to emotionally.
 He died suddenly on November 18th, 2003 at the age of 55.
 While the range of his experiences and creativity was exceptional, his weaving of a distinctive personal idiom from several different strands was a major characteristic to his music.
 Like many of the world’s finest composers, Michael filtered influences from widely varying places, cultures and styles.
-Most importantly he believed that music is the shared language of emotion, instinctively understandable and relatable.
-Michael created music that is at once original and stimulating yet deeply rooted in tradition and shared human experience.
+Most importantly he believed that music is the shared language of emotion, instinctively understandable and relatable to us all.
+Michael created music that is at once original and exciting yet deeply rooted in tradition and our shared human experience.
 Through his music, Michael’s spirit lives on and continues to touch and inspire people across the globe.